nathanmarz/storm/README.md

  -d,--dry-run                 Do not run or deploy the topology.
 Just
                               build, validate, and print information about
                               the topology.
+ -e,--env-filter              Perform environment variable substitution.
+                              Replace keysidentified with `${ENV-[NAME]}`
+                              will be replaced with the corresponding
+                              `NAME` environment value
- -f,--filter <file>           Use the specified file as a source of
+ -f,--filter <file>           Perform property substitution.
+Use the
+                              specified file as a source of properties, and replace keys identified with {$[property
-                              properties, and perform variable
-                              substitution.
+                              name]} with the value defined in the properties file.
  -i,--inactive                Deploy the topology, but do not activate it.
  -l,--local                   Run the topology in local mode.
  -n,--no-splash               Suppress the printing of the splash screen.